 The universalization of Elementary education is a core objective that seeks to guarantee that all children, regardless of their social or economic background, have access to high-quality education.
-The importance of universalizing primary education, gives intriguing statistics regarding its advancement across the world, and analyses a table to show the effects of various global projects and policies.
+The importance of universalizing primary education gives intriguing statistics regarding its advancement worldwide and analyses a table to show the effects of various global projects and policies.
+We are talking about the Universalization of Elementary Education: An Imperative for Societal Progress.

-The value of education emphasises in advancing society and encouraging equality for all by looking at the advantages, difficulties, and potential solutions related with universalization.
+The value of education emphasizes advancing society and encouraging equality for all by looking at the advantages, difficulties, and potential solutions related to universalization.

 Introduction: